Ashton College" />

-Hiring the right employee can be crucial to the organization’s growth, creativity, and innovation.
-There might be many candidates out there who have the necessary experience, knowledge, and qualifications.
-However, the biggest challenge is to identify among them the one who would be able to get along with other team players, fit your organizational budget, and perform successfully under conditions that you offer to them as an employer.
+Hiring the right employee can be crucial to the organization’s growth, creativity and innovation.
+There are many candidates out there with the necessary experience, knowledge and qualifications.
+The biggest challenge is to identify the ones who will become great team players, fit your organizational budget, and perform successfully under the conditions you offer to them as an employer.

 The first thing to consider during the hiring process is the job description.
 Every organization aims to attract a person with a specific set of skills for the role, but this should not be the only determining factor.
 It is important to take into consideration the environment that the candidate will be working in, the department he/she will be a part of, and the future needs of that department.

 It is important to determine the key characteristics of the candidate’s position.
-One job title can have very different implications; it’s all about your specific expectations from a person who will work under that title.
+One job title can have very different implications depending on the kind of work the candidate is expected to do.
 For example, a communications coordinator could be dealing with external communication, internal affairs, or both.
 An accountant could be doing simple bookkeeping tasks for a small company, or be responsible for coordinating operations of several branches.
 Be it leadership abilities, working in a team, organizational skills, or any other skills that are key to the role – those characteristics should be listed in the job description, and they are the first things to look at by candidates.

 The key to hiring the best candidate is thinking long-term, beyond the candidate’s immediate responsibilities.
 What is essential for the success of your organization or the success of a specific department?
 What is this new position supposed to achieve, and how can the candidate help with that?
 The answers to these and similar questions can help determine the necessary skills and characteristics of a successful candidate.